davidkopp/termux-scripts/README.md

 ```sh
 ./setup-git-repo.sh ~/storage/shared/git/notes main
 ```

-Note: If you have a multi-repo setup, you have to provide the argument `path-to-repo` to all scripts.
-Use the second optional argument `branch` if you want to use another branch than `main` to synchronize.

 Now you are finished with the setup inside of Termux.
 Exit Termux and open your launcher’s widget menu, select Termux:Widget and place the respective widget on your home screen.